For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 Use the 10 PM-12 AM ET finding as a controlled experiment.

 The goal is not to find a magic hour.
-The goal is to find a repeatable lane where your inventory, buyers, and competition pressure make sense together.
+It is to find a baseball lane where Chrome, Bowman, rookie, vintage, or slab buyers are still active and the feed is not stacked against you.

 Pick one normal format.
 For example: